-The master bedroom is full of muted neutrals, and a touch of pink.
+The primary bedroom is full of muted neutrals and a touch of pink.
 "We picked out white, gray and cream-colored linens, and put a touch of blush pink in the accents," Bristowe told US Weekly in 2017.
-We especially admire the side table lamps for symmetry, and the soft texture at the foot of the bed for comfort.
+We especially admire the side table lamps for symmetry and the soft texture at the foot of the bed for comfort.

-Bristowe's home office features velvet curtains, floral wallpaper (more bold wallpaper ideas are our thing), and metallic accents.
+Bristowe's home office features velvet curtains, floral wallpaper (bold wallpaper ideas are our thing), and metallic accents.
 It can only be described as “the ultimate ladies’ lounge: Edgy and funky,” she tells Us Weekly.
-“There are shelves with wineglasses and rosé.
+“There are shelves with wine glasses and rosé.
 People walk in knowing what the vibe of the podcast will be,” she adds.

 A gilded, leaning mirror adds casual flair to an otherwise elegant home office.
 For more chic yet functional home office ideas, opt for stylish storage, consider a chandelier, maximize your wall space and more.

 Bristowe keeps Bachelor executive producer Elan Gale’s anti-self-help guide, You’re Not That Great and a bottle of rosé, on her desk, reports Us Weekly.
 The book bypasses positive affirmations in favor of leaning into “anger, sadness, self-loathing, and desperation” by using those feelings as learning tools.